Did you know that rejection actually hurts, as in physical pain?

 After Sabrina gave the go-ahead, Jim explained his problem and asked for help.
 He has shown his vulnerability and concern.

-Thankfully, Sabrina agreed to help and assured Jim that everything was going to be fine.
+Thankfully, Sabrina agreed to help and assured Jim everything would be fine.

 💡 PUMBLE PRO TIP